 David Airey’s Latest Post: How Twitter helps designers

-I see Wordpress as more of a hosting site.
+I see WordPress as more of a hosting site.
 Google ALMOST has everything (though I don’t know if it can host a site).
 Google search is better.
-Wordpress has a different use.
+WordPress has a different use. :)

 As you have mentioned Google search does provide better results.
 You do make a income if the visitors click on the ads of the search results.
 Also people associate Google with search , so having the Google logo boosts your chance of people searching your blog.